sasabosnic/rgz/ref/an.md

 Swoosh! &#x1F4A8; &nbsp; ...six years flew by and we are working together again on a new IT consulting project.

-What I've always liked in Roman (and continues to like):
+What I've always liked in Roman (and continue to like):

-- His broad technological knowledge;
+- his broad technological knowledge;
 - deep understanding of information technologies and the latest trends;
 - pedantry and accuracy, especially in implementation;